artefactual/atom-docs/user-manual/add-edit-content/terms.rst

 includes a number of default relationship terms for use in the :term:`authority record` Relationship dialogue (more information :ref:`here <link-two-authority-records>`).
-These default terms have been given converse or self-reciprocal relationships to support their use in the :ref:`ISAAR <isaar-template>`-based authority record template, but the default terms, and their relationships, can be edited users with the appropriate edit permissions.
+These default terms have been given :term:`converse <converse term>` or :term:`self-reciprocal <self-reciprocal term>` relationships to support their use in the :ref:`ISAAR <isaar-template>`-based authority record template, but the default terms, and their relationships, can be edited users with the appropriate edit permissions.

 .. figure:: images/doe-smith.*
    :align: center